Stolen Rodin bust by Camille Claudel found in France

 LYON, France A bronze bust of Auguste Rodin by sculptor Camille Claudel has been found in an antique shop near Lyon after it was stolen 13 years ago leading to the arrest of two men, police said.

-The 8 kg bust, which is valued at around 1 million euros, was discovered on Saturday during a police investigation into a series of robberies in the region.
+The 8 kg bust, which is valued at around 1 million euros ($1.25 million), was discovered on Saturday during a police investigation into a series of robberies in the region.

 The relationship between the two sculptors is considered to be one of the most artistically fruitful and passionate turn-of-the-century love affairs.